A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Numerical experiments

-\section{Funding}
+Both authors contributed equally to the conceptualization and writing.
+The computational implementation was carried out by Francisco de la Hoz.
+Critical editing was performed by Carlota M. Cuesta.
+Both authors have read and agreed to the published version of the manuscript.

+\subsection{Funding}

-This work was partially supported by the research group grant IT1615-22 funded by the Basque Government, and by the project PID2021-126813NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
+This work was partially supported by the research group grant IT1615-22 funded by the Basque Government, and by the projects PID2021-126813NB-I00 and PID2024-158099NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF, EU.